 Today I’m sharing a community helpers activity featuring the pocket chart.

-After reading a gazillion books about community helpers, my Three and I have been doing some of the activities from my Community Helpers Theme pack.
+After reading a gazillion books about community helpers, my Three and I have been doing some community helpers activities.
 I love doing these pocket chart sentences with him, because he learns so much!

 - Print goes from left to right.